Course evaluation and analysis of doctoral courses

 Course analysis - the course director’s evaluation

 The Evaluation Unit has in consultation with the Course and Programme Committee developed a form for course analysis to facilitate quality assurance of doctoral courses.
-The form is to be used by the course director to summarize and reflect on the outcome of the participants’ course evaluation and to plan for any improvements for next course occasion.
+The form is to be used by the course director to summarise and reflect on the outcome of the participants’ course evaluation and to plan for any improvements for next course occasion.
 This applies to all courses; within doctoral programmes, doctoral schools as well as freestanding courses.

 The course analysis form is sent to the steering committee or equivalent of the research school or doctoral programme within which the course has been given.
 The steering committee gives feedback to the course director, using the same form, with comments and suggestions for improvement.
 For courses given with funding from the Course and Programme Committee, the form should be attached to the requisition, as before.